Birgit Honé

-Birgit Honé (born 8 November 1960) is a German politician of the Social Democratic Party (SPD) who is serving as Minister of Federal and European Affairs and Regional Development in the state government of Minister-President Stephan Weil of Lower Saxony.
-Since 2017 she has been a member of the German Bundesrat.
+Birgit Honé (born 8 November 1960) is a German politician of the Social Democratic Party (SPD) who served as Minister of Federal and European Affairs and Regional Development in the state government of Minister-President Stephan Weil of Lower Saxony from 2017 to 2022.
+In this capacity, was also a member of the German Bundesrat.

 Career in the public sector

 From 1999 to 2002, Honé worked at the State Chancellery.
 Appointed by Minister-President Sigmar Gabriel, she later served as district president of Lüneburg from 2002 until 2004.

 From 2004 to 2013, Honé served as a member of the Senate of the Lower Saxony State Audit Office.
 In this capacity, she was responsible for auditing the annual budgets of the State Ministry of the Interior (2004–2013), the State Ministry of the Environment (2004–2010), the State Ministry of Agriculture (2004–2010) and the Office for the Protection of the Constitution (2004–2013).